-It is a fact of experience that the educative relationship between parents and handicapped children, because of different influences, have a greater risk of being disturbed than is the case with nonhandicapped children.40 In this regard, parents often have problems with sensing and understanding their "different" task, and then educative problems arise which cannot be blamed on the child's handicap as such.
+It is a fact of experience that the educative relationship between parents and handicapped children, because of different influences, have a greater risk of being disturbed than is the case with non-handicapped children, In this regard, parents often have problems with sensing and understanding their "different" task and then educative problems arise that cannot be blamed on the child's handicap as such.

-Essentially, educating a handicapped child does not differ from that of a non-handicapped,41 but often parents experience an impotence regarding accompanying their handicapped child, on the one hand, and, on the other hand, about their child's potentialities for becoming adult.
-Then, the obvious in the [educative] progression also is very easily lost, and what is "so obvious"42 appears to be continually not right.
-This inadequate educating from the parents makes the educative situatedness of their child problematic because then, indeed, he/she experiences and lived experiences this/her situatedness in terms of defective potentialities of actualizing and identification, defective authoritative guidance, defective trust, loss of security, and a stable affectivity, defective acceptance of responsibility, etc. Consequently, it is the inadequately realized educative event which gives rise to a handicapped child also being handicapped in becoming.
+Essentially, educating a handicapped child does not differ from that of the non-handicapped, but often parents experience an impotence regarding accompanying their handicapped child, on the one hand, and, on the other hand, about their child's potentialities for becoming adult.
+Then the obvious in the [educative] progression also is very easily lost and what is "so obvious" appears to be continually not right.
+This inadequate educating from the parents makes the educative situatedness of the child problematic because then indeed he experiences and lived-experiences this situatedness in terms of defective potentialities of actualizing and identification, defective authoritative guidance, defective trust, loss of security and a stable affectivity, defective acceptance of responsibility, etc. Consequently, it is the inadequately realized educative event that gives rise to a handicapped child also being handicapped in becoming.

-This handicap in becoming of the handicapped child is closely related to his/her live d experience of being-different.
-The subjective lived experiencing of his/her being-different also strikes far deeper than the being-different itself.
-Vliegenthart43 says, for example, that the daily experiential world of these children cannot be that of our common world, and the main difference is that it has a personal accent.
+This handicap in becoming of the handicapped child is closely related to his lived-experience of being-different.
+The subjective lived experiencing of his being-different also strikes far deeper than the being-different itself.
+Vliegenthart says, for example, that the daily experiential world of these children cannot be that of our common world and the main difference is that it has a personal accent.
 This being-different of their world is an inescapable facticity.

-A handicapped child also continually takes a momentary position with respect to his/her pedagogic situatedness and, thus, momentarily lived experiences a slice of the educative event and, indeed, as an accompanied norm-image of adulthood.
-Gradually, he/she then designs a "different" world for him/herself because he/she also is free to choose how he/she will give meaning.44 Vliegenthart45 believes that, without a doubt, one might say that there are all kinds of ways you can see the world from a negative view of almost everything at one extreme because of distressful experiences and, at the other, a trusting expectation, as a characteristic of giving meaning because of positive signifying.
+The handicapped child also continually takes a momentary position with respect to his pedagogic situatedness and thus momentarily lived experiences a slice of the educative event, and indeed as an accompanied norm-image of adulthood.
+Gradually he then designs a "different" world for himself because he also is free to choose how he will give meaning.
+Vliegenthart believes that without a doubt one might say that there are all kinds of ways you can see the world from a negative view of almost everything at one extreme on the basis of distressful experiences and at the other a trusting expectation as a characteristic of giving meaning based on positive signifying.

-A handicapped child readily experiences that others view him/her as "inferior".46 Then, he/she becomes sensitive to the "hidden, concealed negative feelings of being different", which he/she experiences as "depreciating.47 He/she experiences a primitive anxiety regarding what is different and deviant, which is carried back to his/her anxiety about confronting general human defects and, thus, his/her own, according to Pretorius.48 The essence of this experienced being inferior is a self-devaluation,49 and this touches the entire matter of establishing his/her world.
-The feeling of inferiority has an undertone of shame and being-offended; uncertainty arises from this feeling;50 and the child then feels him/herself to not be free.
-Lubbers51 says the child experiences "himself as not free, as unable to change while he wants and needs to change; he is unable to assume certain aspects of his life, he is afraid of confrontation, and pulls back while he is not in a position to escape the confrontation."
+A handicapped child readily experiences that others view him as "inferior".
+Then he becomes sensitive to the "hidden, concealed negative feelings of being different" which he experiences as "depreciating.
+He experiences a primitive anxiety regarding what is different and deviant that is carried back to his anxiety about confronting general human defects-and thus his own, according to Pretorius.
+The essence of this experienced being inferior is a self-devaluation and this touches the entire matter of establishing his world.
+The feeling of inferiority has an undertone of shame and being-offended; uncertainty arises from this feeling, and the child then feels himself to not be free.
+Lubbers says the child experiences "himself as not free, as unable to change while he wants and needs to change; he is unable to assume certain aspects of his life, he is afraid of confrontation and pulls back while he is not in a position to escape the confrontation."\

-Then, a handicapped child easily develops and experiences impotence by which he/she always has his/her guard up and prefers to pull him/herself back from establishing relations with life contents.
+Then a handicapped child easily develops and experiences impotence on the basis of which he always has his guard up and prefers to pull himself back from establishing relations with life contents.